Zhijie-Yi/Zhijie-Yi.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
+Here is **Zhijie Yi (易至捷)**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in Vancouver, please feel free to chat with me.
+I'm a second-year graduate student from [Beijing Normal University](https://www.bnu.edu.cn/).
+My research interests include Human-Computer Interaction, AI-assisted programming and design, Computer-Supported cooperative work, creative programming tools, AI for education, and user-centered design.
+I am currently working as an intern at the [Institute for AI Industry Research, Tsinghua University](https://air.tsinghua.edu.cn/en/index.htm).

+I have two years of work experience in the industry.
+I possess both design and programming skills, excelling in leveraging programming to create creative tools for designers and the public.
+Proficient in qualitative research methods, I am particularly passionate about usability in human-computer interaction.
+My focus is on integrating design and programming expertise to develop innovative, highly usable tools that enhance user experiences.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *yzj[at]mail[dot]bnu[dot]edu[dot]cn*

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
-Contact me if you have any leads!**
+**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.**

-- **Sep 2020 - June 2024:** Fuzhou University (BEng)
+- **Sep 2022 - June 2025:** Beijing Normal University (Master of design)
-- **Sep 2020 - June 2024:** Maynooth University (BSc)
+- **Sep 2015 - June 2019:** Hengyang Normal University (Bachelor of arts)
-- **June 2022 - Nov 2022:** Cambridge University (Exchange)

-Expect to apply for a one-year MPhil program and will graduate in Sep 2025.
-Looking for PhD position after that.

 <br>